The Connection Between Buildings and Greenhouse Gas Emissions

 5.

-Setting targets for energy consumption in existing buildings leads to fewer emissions.
+Setting clear energy targets for existing buildings is a practical path to fewer emissions.

 Consider low-embodied carbon materials when renovating or expanding existing buildings.